sourabh-bhatt/PYTHON-WORK/README.md

 # PYTHON-WORK
-Learning all the way from deep basics
+Learning all the way fromm deep basics